18F/API-All-the-X/pages/best_practices.md

 ### Don’t just tell them, show them
 * Include plenty of examples (and go ahead and hyperlink them for convenience).
 Offer code samples and examples of applications that consume the API.
 * Share code samples, SDKs, and other developer resources through your agency’s GitHub account.
 * Include JSON support.
-Offering JSONP support also goes a long way to encouraging re-use on third party websites.
+Offering JSONP or CORS support also goes a long way to encouraging re-use on third party websites.
 * If API returns are lengthy, offer pagination.